fulco/BlueLinuxBastion/README.md

 For detailed information on how to use these scripts, including prerequisites, configuration, troubleshooting, and more, please refer to the [Blue Linux Bastion Wiki](https://github.com/fulco/BlueLinuxBastion/wiki).

+Note: The `$EUID` variable used in the scripts is a built-in shell variable in Bash that represents the effective user ID of the current user.
+It does not need to be explicitly defined in the script.

 ## Contributing

 Contributions are welcome to enhance the scripts' functionality or documentation.
 Please fork the repository, make your changes, and submit a pull request for review.